Biden pre-emptively pardons Trump foes

 Trump subsequently wrote on his Truth Social network that "in times gone by, the punishment would have been DEATH!" for Milley.

+US media reported that Fauci thanked Biden for the pardon, but stressed "I have committed no crime."

+Responding to the report, Trump's son Donald Trump Jr urged Fauci to turn the pardon down "if he did nothing wrong."

-The members of the January 6 committee meanwhile include fierce Trump critic and former Republican congresswoman Liz Cheney, the daughter of former vice president Dick Cheney.
+The members of the Jan 6 committee include fierce Trump critic and former Republican congresswoman Liz Cheney, the daughter of former vice-president Dick Cheney.

 "Baseless and politically motivated investigations wreak havoc on the lives, safety, and financial security of targeted individuals and their families," wrote Biden.

-The Democrat added that the pardons "should not be mistaken as an acknowledgment that any individual engaged in any wrongdoing, nor should acceptance be misconstrued as an admission of guilt for any offence".
+The Democrat added that the pardons "should not be mistaken as an acknowledgement that any individual engaged in any wrongdoing, nor should acceptance be misconstrued as an admission of guilt for any offence."

+Adam Schiff, a Democrat who was a member of the committee, responded to reports of the pre-emptive pardons being considered in December by saying he would be against such a move.

+"I don't think the idea of a blanket pardon of some kind is a good idea," he said at the time.

-Trump has repeatedly complained of being the victim of "lawfare" under the Biden administration, after being criminally prosecuted for offenses including trying to subvert the 2020 election.
+Trump has regularly complained of being the victim of "lawfare" under the Biden administration, after being criminally prosecuted for offenses including trying to subvert the 2020 election.

+Monday's moves were the latest in a slew of pardons and clemencies Biden has granted in his final days in office, including commuting the sentences of nearly 2,500 people in one day - and the controversial pardon of his son Hunter.